LESLIE: Celina in Tennessee wants to know about replacing steel pipes in older house. How can we help you today?

 CELINA: OK, great.
 So when they come back out to do my plumbing, because they’re doing it in two weeks, I need to ask them to look at the pipe.
 And that means – because none of the people that gave me estimates even mentioned it was bad.

 TOM: Well, I would take a look at that.
 And typically, in a house, you don’t replace the drain pipes.
 I’m a little surprised that you’re doing that.
-Typically, in an older house with steel pipes, you end up replacing the supply pipes.
+Typically, in an older house, when it comes to replacing steel pipes, you end up replacing the supply pipes.
 And you do the horizontal pipes first because they’re the easiest to access.
 And you do the vertical pipes that go up through the walls last because they’re the hardest to access.
 And you can do it in stages.

 The first step of a steel-pipe conversion is to do the main.
 The second one is to do all the horizontals in the basement crawlspace and the third is to do the verticals.
 And so, typically, that’s what you do in a house that has that kind of plumbing.